dotnet/docs/docs/framework/wcf/add-service-reference-in-a-portable-subset-project.md

 2. For services that use <xref:System.Runtime.Serialization.DataContractSerializer> scenarios, a data contract surrogate is provided to ensure that reused types come only from the portable subset.

-3. Endpoints which rely on bindings not supported in portable libraries (all bindings except <xref:System.ServiceModel.BasicHttpBinding>, <xref:System.ServiceModel.WsHttpBinding> without transaction flow, reliable sessions, or MTOM encoding, and equivalent custom bindings) are ignored.
+3. Endpoints which rely on bindings not supported in portable libraries (all bindings except <xref:System.ServiceModel.BasicHttpBinding>, <xref:System.ServiceModel.WSHttpBinding> without transaction flow, reliable sessions, or MTOM encoding, and equivalent custom bindings) are ignored.

 4. Message headers are deleted from all message descriptions in all operations before import.

-5. Non-portable attributes <xref:System.ComponentModel.DesignerCategoryAttribute>, <xref:System.Serializable>, and <xref:System.ServiceModel.TransactionFlow> are removed from generated client proxy code.
+5. Non-portable attributes <xref:System.ComponentModel.DesignerCategoryAttribute>, <xref:System.SerializableAttribute>, and <xref:System.ServiceModel.TransactionFlowAttribute> are removed from generated client proxy code.

-6. Non-portable properties ProtectionLevel, SessionMode, IsInitiating, IsTerminating are removed from <xref:System.ServiceModel.ServiceContractAttribute>, <xref:System.ServiceModel.OperationContract>, and <xref:System.ServiceModel.FaultContract>.
+6. Non-portable properties ProtectionLevel, SessionMode, IsInitiating, IsTerminating are removed from <xref:System.ServiceModel.ServiceContractAttribute>, <xref:System.ServiceModel.OperationContractAttribute>, and <xref:System.ServiceModel.FaultContractAttribute>.

 7. All service operations are generated as asynchronous operations on the client proxy.